 Day 15: Mount Wellington and the Tasman Peninsula.
 Today we will focus on any missing endemics and specialties from the day before.
 After a short trip into the temperate rainforest on the lower slopes of Mount Wellington for Olive Whistler and the endemic Scrubtit, we will venture up to the heath that cloaks the summit of the same mountain.
 As we drive up, the road will be our best bet for currawongs, both the endemic Black Currawong and Gray Currawong occurring on Wellington’s forested slopes.
 Up on the heath Crescent Honeyeaters occur in good numbers and we will try to tempt a Striated Fieldwren into the open or encourage a fantastic Flame Robin up onto an open snag.
 After dinner we head to a nearby Little Penguin colony where we can watch the come ashore to their nesting burrows.
 Please note that no flash photography is permitted here so you are unlikely to get any keeper shots of these birds.
 They are just great to see, even if it is the beam of a red flashlight.
 Well after dark, we will return to Hobart for a final night.

 Day 16: Departure from Hobart.
 In the morning you will be transferred to Hobart airport on Tasmania to connect with international flights out.

 CLIMATE: Hot days and cool nights.
 Little rain is expected on the mainland.
 On Tasmania cooler days and rain can be expected.

 DIFFICULTY: Physically this is an easy trip with no difficult walking involved.
-However, you can expect to be starting very early on most days, departing the hotel from between 4:30am and 5:30am, and having breakfast in the field.
-These early starts aren’t just for fun, they will get us in the field when the light is good and the birds are more active.
+However, you can expect to be starting very early on most days, departing the hotel from between 4:30am and 5:30am, and having some breakfasts in the field.
+These early starts aren’t just for fun, they will get us in the field when the light is best and the birds are more active.